Xiaoxiao-1231/finalproject/README.md

 **Author:** Xiao Zhou
 **Date:** May 2025

-This project focuses on scraping climate-related news from **BBC** and **CNN**, extracting full content, identifying country/location mentions, and applying sentiment analysis.
+This project focuses on scraping climate-related news from **BBC** and **CNN**, extracting full content, identifying country/location mentions, and applying sentiment analysis to see if there are some potential sentiment bias in the reporting.

 ---